Best Sports Spread Betting Sites

 Winnings and Losses

-In fixed odds betting, you know exactly how much you’ll win or lose when you place your bet.
-In spread betting, the size of your profits or losses is determined by how right or wrong you are.
+With fixed odds betting, you know exactly how much you'll win or lose when you place your bet.
+With spread betting, the size of your profit or loss is determined by how right or wrong you are.

 Special Offers

-You’ll find fewer special offers on spread betting websites, with promotions generally limited to ‘Cash Back’ or ‘Money Back’ deals.
-For many punters though, the additional control and potential for higher profits in spread betting outweighs this drawback.
+You'll find fewer special offers on spread betting websites, with promotions generally limited to 'cash back' or 'money back' offers.
+However, for many punters, the additional control and potential for higher profits with spread betting outweighs this drawback.

 Sport Spread Betting Tips for Beginners

-As with fixed odds, there’s no clear and defined way to make a profit from your spread betting on sports.
-With that said, there are definitely certain steps you can take to dramatically improve your chances, with these being five of the most important online spread betting tips.
+As with fixed odds sports betting, there's no clear and defined way to make a profit on your spread betting.
+However, there are definitely certain steps you can take to dramatically improve your odds, and these are five of the most important online spread betting tips.

 Moderate Your Stakes

-Betting on spreads is a completely different ballgame to wagering using fixed odds.
-Don’t dive in at the deep end.
-Instead, experiment with the minimal possible stakes to begin with (usually £0.05), and build up from there as your confidence grows.
+Betting on spreads is a whole different ballgame from betting on fixed odds.
+Don't jump in at the deep end.
+Instead, experiment with the smallest possible bets to begin with (usually $0.05) and build up from there as your confidence grows.

 Stick to What You Know

-Just because you can bet on something, doesn’t mean you should.
-If you’re far more knowledgeable about football than any other sport, focus on it for your spread betting too.
-Likewise, concentrate on teams – or even players – with whom you’re well-acquainted.
+Just because you can bet on something doesn't mean you should.
+If you know soccer better than any other sport, that's where you should focus your spread betting.
+Similarly, focus on teams - or even players - that you're familiar with.

 Do Your Research

-There’s a huge amount of statistical information and analysis out there, most of which can be used – for free – to inform your spread betting.
-Many expert tipsters also give advice for free, which – even if it’s not specifically about spread betting – can help tremendously in this area.
+There's a huge amount of statistical information and analysis out there, most of which can be used - free of charge - to inform your spread betting.
+Many expert tipsters also offer free advice which, even if it's not specifically about spread betting, can be very helpful in this area.

 Mix Your Volatility

-When you’re starting off, stick exclusively to low volatility markets.
-Examples in football include Winning Margin and Total Goals.
-Even if you take the wrong side of these spreads, you won’t incur big losses.
-Later on, you can then mix in more volatile markets with lower stakes.
+If you're just starting out, stick to low-volatility markets.
+Examples in soccer are Winning Margin and Total Goals.
+Even if you get on the wrong side of these spreads, you won't lose a lot.
+Later on you can mix in more volatile markets with lower stakes.

 Use Live Betting Tools

-Betting in-play on spreads can be lucrative, allowing you to exploit opportunities which simply aren’t available pre-match.
-Even more important, though, is knowing when to cash out.
-If a spread bet is going the wrong way, it’s often better to cut your losses before they get out of control.
+Betting on spreads in-play can be lucrative, allowing you to take advantage of opportunities that simply aren't available before the game.
+But even more important is knowing when to cash out.
+When a spread bet goes the wrong way, it's often better to cut your losses before they get out of control.

 Spread Betting Glossary

-When you’re just starting out in spread betting, the language involved can seem pretty confusing.
-To help clarify matters, here are explanations of the most common terms you’re likely to hear.
+When you're just starting out with spread betting, the language involved can be quite confusing.
+To help clarify things, here are explanations of the most common terms you're likely to hear.

 Final Thoughts

-The chances are that – like most punters – you’ve stuck exclusively to fixed odds betting up until now.
-If you’re looking to experiment with something, then spread betting is an extremely enticing alternative.
+Chances are, if you're like most punters, you've stuck to fixed odds betting.
+If you're looking to experiment, spread betting is a very tempting alternative.

-Spread betting on sports offers you far more control than fixed odds.
-It can be more satisfying too, as the size of your profits grows depending on how ‘right’ you are.
-Spread betting is also more volatile though, and the fact that you don’t know how much you stand to win or lose means it’s not for the faint-hearted.
+Spread betting on sports gives you much more control than fixed odds betting.
+It can also be more satisfying, as the size of your winnings increases according to how 'right' you are.
+However, spread betting is also more volatile, and the fact that you don't know how much you'll win or lose means it's not for the faint-hearted.

-If you’re interested in giving it a shot, we’d highly recommend doing so on one of the UK’s best sports spread betting sites – either SpreadEx or Sporting Index.
-Follow the tips in this article, wager smartly and responsibly, and you should be in for an enjoyable and exciting betting experience.
+If you're interested in giving it a try, we'd highly recommend doing so at one of the UK's best sports spread betting sites - either SpreadEx or Sporting Index.
+Follow the tips in this article, bet intelligently and responsibly, and you should have an enjoyable and exciting betting experience.

 FAQ